DevSohel313/Your-sRecommender/README.md

 npm start

 # Run frontend (from frontend directory)
-npm start
+npm run dev
 ```

 ## 📱 Usage

 1. **Registration/Login**
    - Create a new account or login with existing credentials
    - Reset password if forgotten

 2. **Creating Places**
    - Click on "Add Place" button
    - Fill in place details (title, description, address)
+   - Use **LocationIQ** for automatic address translation into coordinates
    - Upload images
-   - Submit to share with community
+   - Submit to share with the community

 3. **Interacting with Places**
    - Browse places on the homepage
+   - Use **OpenLayers** maps for interactive location display
    - Use search functionality to find specific places
    - Like/dislike places
    - Leave comments
    - Share places with others

 ## 🔐 API Endpoints